-Tom Boysen is entering his second year as assistant coach of the Dartmouth men's tennis team.
+Tom Boysen is entering his third year as assistant coach of the Dartmouth men's tennis team in 2016-17.

 Before arriving in Hanover, Boysen spent four seasons coaching at the prep level at the Montgomery Bell Academy in Nashville, Tennessee.
 In his four years with the program, Boysen’s team won the Tennessee State Championship in 2011 and 2012.

 Prior to that, he coached at Vanderbilt for five years and helped the team to three NCAA Tournament appearances with first round wins in 2007 and 2008.
 During his tenure in Nashville, Boysen had two individuals advance to the NCAA Singles Tournament in four of the five seasons with the Commodores.

 Before he moved into the collegiate coaching ranks, Boysen spent three seasons as a traveling coach and manager, working with four professionals — Todd Widom, Scott Lipsky, David Martin and Andres Pedroso.
 Martin would go on to win the 2011 French Open Mixed Doubles Championship.
 In 2007, Lipsky and Martin reached the round of 16 in doubles at Wimbledon, the semis at Newport and finals at the Countrywide Classic in Los Angeles.

 A 1992 graduate of Central Florida with a degree in management, Boysen was also a member of the Knights' tennis program.